 Check out our in-depth review of the Yamaha P125.

 If space is a luxury for you, the Yamaha P-121 model may fit the bill.
 Essentially, the Yamaha P-121 is a smaller version of the P125.
-The Yamaha P-121 equips just 73 keys and has all the identical features and functionality of the P125.
+The Yamaha P-121 has just 73 keys and has the same features and functionality as the P125.

 Yamaha P-515